reevik/shade/README.md

     String result=router.route();
 ```

-It takes two commands which implements the integration logic with the A and B side, a validator
+It takes two commands which implement the integration logic with the A and B side, a validator
 which validates the results of A and B endpoints, routing criterion to decide when the B side should
 be
 called, and the routing mode.
 Routing mode can be A_SIDE, which opens the A gate permanently,